Bernie Sanders Responds To Hillary Clinton Blaming Him For Losing Presidential Election In Her New Book

-Hillary Clinton is in the process of penning an upcoming book, provocatively titled What Happened, and in it points the finger at Bernie Sanders and blames him in part for the loss of the 2016 US presidential election.
+Hillary Clinton is releasing a new book, provocatively titled What Happened, and in it points the finger at Bernie Sanders and blames him in part for the loss of the 2016 U.S. presidential election.
 Excerpts from Clinton’s new book have been shared widely on social media and in it she suggests that because she and Sanders agreed on so many issues, she feels that he ended up resorting to “innuendo and impugning my character” when it came to last year’s election.

 Hillary Clinton’s accusations against Bernie Sanders have created vast ripples in the political world, with pundits and voters alike baffled that she would choose to malign Sanders’ character by hinting that he helped to create the huge political backlash she faced during her election campaign.